 What experience do I need to become an ABA tutor?

 There is a shortage of ABA tutors so some parents will employ tutors with no experience, others will require a running number of years’ experience, perhaps working in a certain setting.

 There is no set educational requirement for an ABA tutor.
 Many parents will put more emphasis on your experience of working with children and the empathy you have with the parent and the child.
-If you want to do a professional qualification, you might find this link to the BACB (Behaviour Technician) useful.
+If you want to do a professional qualification, you might find this link to the RBT (Registered Behaviour Technician) qualification on the BACB website useful.
 This requires 5 GCSE’s including maths and English.
 Some tutors are students or recent graduates or are/have studied for an MSc in Behaviour Analysis.

 Child Autism UK offer a variety of courses and provides certificates to those who attend a course.
 You may find the ABA Initial Tutor Training course helpful.